 [On-screen text] Consolidated Credit: When Debt is the problem, we are the solution.
 Call now 1-800-320-9929 or go to www.consolidatedcredit.org

-Understanding your monthly credit card statement can help determine whether your spending is in line with your budget.
-By reading and understanding the fine print (especially the fine print) of your statement, you can prevent overspending and become more educated on how your credit card program works.
-Use this book to learn the ins and outs of your credit card statement and better balance your budgeting and debt.
+Knowing how to read your monthly credit card statement can help makes it easier to manage debt.
+By reading and understanding the fine print (especially the fine print), you can prevent overspending and become more educated on how your credit card works.
+Use this book to learn the ins and outs of your credit card statement and better manage your accounts.

 And remember, if you run into trouble with credit cards and need help eliminating debt, talk to a certified credit counselor to find the relief you need.